 Socializing is just what it sounds like: It's about getting your puppy out & about experiencing new people, places & situations.
 Dogs that are well-socialized always become well-adjusted as they age & become adults.
 This will help your puppy feel more comfortable at places like the vet & groomer.

-Consult an expert dog trainer at Brad Pattison Pet Wellness, Surrey, BC, Canada.
+Consult an expert dog trainer at Brad Pattison Pet Wellness, Vancouver, B.C., Canada.